h4ckyou/h4ckyou.github.io/posts/ctf/urchinsec23/index.md

 ```

 I don't know Java but this was quite understandable:
-- First it seems to receive our input which is the `username & password`
+- First it seems to receive our input which are the `username & password`
 - It compares the received username to `urchinsec_rang3r` and the received password to `s0m334ga71344$!$`
 - If the comparism returns True it would reverse the password provided which is stored in the `stringBuilder` variable
 - Then finally the flag is formed from this: `urchinsec{" + username + "_@_" + stringBuilder + "}"`